-- Interested in a career in IT, software development, data science, database design - there are MTA certifications that match all these career paths and many more.
+Interested in a career in IT, software development, data science, database design - there are MTA certifications that match all these career paths and many more.
 Exam tracks are available in Developer, Infrastructure, and Database; a total of 14 certifications are available.

-- If you're looking to the cloud, Microsoft's newest certification, Microsoft Technical Certifications (MTC) paves your pathway to success for careers in AI, Data Science, and Cloud Computing; four certifications are currently available, with more to come.
+- If you're looking to the cloud, Microsoft's newest certification, Microsoft Technical Certifications (MTC) paves your pathway to success for careers in AI, Data Science, and Cloud Computing; six certifications are currently available, with more to come.

 - Looking for something more cutting edge?
 Unity is the leading content-creation platform for VR/AR, real-time 3D, and mobile 2D.
 Unity Certified User (UCU) shows employers you're job ready to create everything from games to movies, 3D models to VR simulations.

-Regardless of the certification(s) you choose, these internationally recognized industry credentials will enable you to confidently enter or advance in the workforce with proven technical skills, which can significantly increase your chances of finding employment, get a raise, or advancing your career, or through credit for prior learning, jump-starting your path to a degree with college credit granted by any of Washington's community/technical colleges, or universities.
+Regardless of the certification(s) you choose, these internationally recognized industry credentials will enable you to confidently enter or advance in the workforce with proven technical skills, which can significantly increase your chances of finding employment, getting a raise, or advancing your career, or through credit for prior learning, jump-starting your path to a degree with college credit granted by any of Washington's community/technical colleges, or universities.

 Not ready for the job market?
 Students with IC3 and MOS certification benefit from increased productivity, and ANY of these certifications can earn you free college credits – all Washington colleges award credit through Prior Learning Assessment (PLA); certification proves prior learning competency.
 Search for the name of your college and 'prior learning assessment' or 'credit for prior learning,' or contact the college directly and speak with the registrar.

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form